Replacement Cost vs. 100% Replacement Cost (Guaranteed, Extended, or Unlimited): The Difference That Could Cost You Hundreds of Thousands

 Replacement Cost Does Not Mean Unlimited

 The most dangerous misconception in property insurance is the belief that “replacement cost coverage” means the insurer will pay whatever it costs to rebuild.
 It does not.
-Replacement cost coverage means the insurer uses the replacement cost method to calculate the loss — without deducting depreciation — but payment is still capped at your Coverage A limit unless you have an extended or guaranteed replacement cost endorsement.
+Replacement cost coverage means the insurer uses the replacement cost method to calculate the loss — without deducting depreciation — but payment is still capped at your dwelling limit unless you have an extended or guaranteed replacement cost endorsement.

 Extended Replacement Cost Coverage